New posts approved for Surrey schools service!

 - Flexible working options around school core hours

 - Mobile and agile working solutions

-- Comprehensive clinical supervision programme including a buddy, 1:1 meetings with line manager, extensive in house training programme and formal external training opportunities, access to clinical effectiveness groups, case study groups, termly study days, encouragement to join and attend CEN's relating to practice.
+- Comprehensive clinical supervision programme including a buddy, 1:1 meetings with line manager, extensive in house training programme and formal external training opportunities, access to clinical effectiveness groups, case study groups and an NQP / Band 5 group, termly study days, encouragement to join and attend CEN's relating to practice.

 - A mixed and varied caseload across settings and age groups

-- Working within a team of students, therapists and assistants led by a Therapies Manager who is an SLT
+- A team of students, therapists and assistants led by a Therapies Manager who is an SLT

 We are looking for therapists who:

 - Want to develop their skills working with school aged children